chelseybaker/iOSMessageExport/README.md

 * Emojis would only show up when viewing the pages in Safari.
 * Images and videos are visible within the message threads, but all other content is linked.
+* Files are overwritten without checking to see if one already exists.

 Basic steps: